-I’ll sacrifice the 5g of protein.
-If you’re watching what you eat, be careful not to assume that just because there’s more protein, that the product is automatically healthy.
+I’ll sacrifice the extra 5g of protein in favor of better taste.
+If you’re watching what you eat, be careful not to assume that just because there’s more protein, that the product is automatically much healthier.

-But there is absolutely something wrong with consuming it INSTEAD of actual foods you enjoy, like the real oatmeal raisin cookie, just because you think this is a healthier option (PS- oatmeal raisin is the best cookie flavor.
-Don’t you dare try to argue that!)
+But there is absolutely something wrong with consuming it instead of actual foods you enjoy, like a fresh-baked homemade cookie, just because you think this is a healthier option.

-Look at this macro comparison.
 The “live your life diet” comes out on top in almost every single category, except having slightly less fiber.
-You can eat flavored greek yogurt, flavored almonds (the sriracha ones are amazing, by the way) and a beer, and come out with more favorable macros than a single protein cookie.
+You can eat flavored Greek yogurt, flavored almonds (the sriracha ones are amazing, by the way), and a beer, and come out with more favorable macros than a single protein cookie.

-The right can be any combination of foods, or the regular oatmeal raisin cookie, but the point remains.
+This example can be any combination of foods, or that oatmeal raisin cookie referenced in the graphic before this one, but the point remains the same.